-- Industry is not allowed to perform data analysis, or to develop abstracts, surgical videos, slide presentations or scientific posters.
+- Industry is not allowed to perform data analysis or develop abstracts, surgical videos, slide presentations, or scientific posters.

 - Each presenter of an oral presentation during the scientific sessions will be provided with a time limit for presentation and must comply with this limit.

-- Scientific posters selected for presentation/display at the STS Annual Meeting must be displayed at the meeting from Sunday by 2:00 p.m. until Tuesday at 5:00 p.m. in the assigned location.
-Authors who do not display their selected posters during this time of the STS Annual Meeting, will be subject to a two-year period of ineligibility for participation in the Annual Meeting, provided that the Society may waive this penalty when unusual circumstances are presented.
-This sanction applies to all authors of the poster.
+- Authors whose posters are accepted for presentation who are not available to present their selected posters in person during the STS Annual Meeting, will be subject to a 2-year period of ineligibility for participation in the Annual Meeting, provided that the Society may waive this penalty when unusual circumstances are presented.

-- No abstract will be considered with deferred outcome data.
+- Unless it is submitted as a late-breaking promissory abstract, no abstract will be considered with deferred outcome data.
 If data are to be presented, they must appear in the original abstract submitted.
-If there are any questions regarding changes in data after the abstract has been submitted, it is the responsibility of the presenting author to notify STS by e-mail at email@example.com.
+If there are any questions regarding changes in data after the abstract has been submitted, it is the responsibility of the presenting author to notify STS by e-mail at firstname.lastname@example.org.

 - For each abstract that is presented orally or as a scientific poster during the STS Annual Meeting, a corresponding manuscript must also be submitted to The Annals of Thoracic Surgery for publication consideration before or at the time of the meeting.
-Authors must submit manuscripts separately via The Annals online editorial office (www.editorialmanager.com/annals).
+Authors must submit manuscripts separately via The Annals manuscript submission system (www.editorialmanager.com/annals).
 All manuscripts shall become the property of the Society.
 Publication of all manuscripts in The Annals of Thoracic Surgery is not assured.
-If a manuscript is not submitted to The Annals prior to or at the time of the STS Annual Meeting, a 2-year period of ineligibility for participation in the STS Annual Meeting will be imposed upon all manuscript authors, provided that the Editor of The Annals – at his or her sole discretion –may provide the author(s) with an extension of time in which to submit the manuscript when unusual circumstances are presented.
-The same 2-year sanction rules apply to each abstract returned for revision that is not resubmitted within one calendar year of the request for the revision.
+If a manuscript is not submitted to The Annals prior to or at the time of the STS Annual Meeting, a 2-year period of ineligibility for participation in the STS Annual Meeting will be imposed upon all manuscript authors.
+The Editor of The Annals – at his or her sole discretion –may provide the author(s) with an extension of time in which to submit the manuscript when unusual circumstances are presented.
+The same 2-year sanction rules apply to each abstract returned for revision that is not resubmitted within 12 months of the request for the revision.
 Notwithstanding the foregoing, the STS Board of Directors or Executive Committee may waive the requirement that authors of an abstract accepted for presentation at the STS Annual Meeting submit a corresponding manuscript to The Annals of Thoracic Surgery for publication consideration in unusual circumstances.
 Requests for such waivers must be submitted in writing to the STS Secretary, and may be granted subject to certain terms and conditions.
 In all such circumstances, manuscripts derived from STS Annual Meeting presentations may not be published prior to presentation of the material at the Annual Meeting.